T. P. O'Connor: Newspapers and journals

-T. P. O'Connor founded and was the first editor of several newspapers and journals: The Star (1888), the Weekly Sun (1891), The Sun (1893), M.A.P. and T.P.'s Weekly (1902).
-In August 1906, O'Connor was instrumental in the passing by Parliament of The Copyright Law for Music Act 1906, also known as the T.P.
+T. P. O'Connor founded and was the first editor of several newspapers and journals: The Star, the Weekly Sun (1891), The Sun (1893), M.A.P. and T.P.'s Weekly (1902).
+He was also a Fellow of the Chartered Institute of Journalists, the world's oldest journalists' organisation.
+It continues to honour him by having a T.P.
+O'Connor charity fund.
+In August 1906, O'Connor was instrumental in the passing by Parliament of the Musical Copyright Act 1906, also known as the T.P.
 O'Connor Bill, following many of the popular music writers at the time dying in poverty due to extensive piracy by gangs during the piracy crisis of sheet music in the early 20th century.
 The gangs would often buy a copy of the music at full price, copy it, and resell it, often at half the price of the original.
 The film I'll Be Your Sweetheart (1945), commissioned by the British Ministry of Information, is based on the events of the day.

 He was appointed as the second president of the Board of Film Censors in 1916 and appeared in front of the Cinema Commission of Inquiry (1916), set up by the National Council of Public Morals where he outlined the BBFC's position on protecting public morals by listing forty-three infractions, from the BBFC 1913–1915 reports, on why scenes in a film may be cut.
-He was appointed to the Privy Council by the first Labour government in 1924.
-He was also a Fellow of the Chartered Institute of Journalists, the world's oldest journalists' organisation.
-It continues to honour him by having a T.P.
-O'Connor charity fund.